fikasp/next-app/README.md

 ## Introduction

-This project is a comprehensive template for building web applications using Next.js, styled with Tailwind CSS, featuring Shadcn as a component library, MongoDB for database management, Uploadthing for data storage and Clerk for user authentication.
+This project is a comprehensive template for building web applications using Next.js, styled with Tailwind CSS, featuring Shadcn as a component library, MongoDB for database management, Cloudinary for data storage and Clerk for user authentication.

 You can try it out here: **[https://next-fikasp.vercel.app](https://next-fikasp.vercel.app)**